State

 Mark fields

-readonly.
+readonly(or use Zod's.readonly()) when they should not be mutated.
 The entry function returns a new state object rather than mutating the input.
 This keeps scenario tests deterministic and LangGraph checkpoint-safe. - 3

 Outputs accumulate

-A workflow returns
+A workflow can return

 State flow